JorgeFerrer/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/01-fundamentals.markdown

 +$$$

-Note: In the OSGi nomenclature, modules are sometimes called OSGi bundles.
+Note: In the OSGi nomenclature, modules are sometimes also referred to as bundles.
 An attempt has been made to be consistent and only use the word *modules* to refer to modules, but if a *bundle* has slipped in here and there, just know they're the same thing.